 Here, time is money for a simple reason: the more time an attacker has inside an environment, the more access they will gain to different devices, data, accounts and sensitive information.

 The costs of a data breach are decreasing for prepared companies that have decided to adopt effective cybersecurity practices.
-Organisations that have not yet taken any precautions, on the other hand, will face significantly higher costs.
+Organizations that have not yet taken any precautions, on the other hand, will face significantly higher costs.

 How to reduce the cost of a breach?

-Expansive use of encryption, automating security wherever possible, tested business continuity plans and a SOC can also reduce the potential cost of a breach.
+Expanded use of encryption, automating security wherever possible, tested business continuity plans and a SOC can also reduce the potential cost of a breach.